KIT-CMS/CMSSWWithCrab/README.md

 Feel free to set these numbers differently, e.g. `--nThreads 4`, but `--nStreams 2`, or even `--nStreams 1`.

-You are strongly advised to test the `cmsRun` config locally on a representative input file, check both the runtime and memory consumption, and project the outcome to proper requirements for `crab3` config.
+You are strongly advised to test the `cmsRun` config locally on a representative input file, check both the runtime and memory consumption, and project the outcome onto proper requirements for `crab3` config.

 It might well be that there are differences in performance and resource consumption between processing recorded data samples, or simulated samples.
 In consequence, please test these two main use-cases separately from each other.